UWNETLAB/metaknowledge/_posts/docs/2015-12-17-metaknowledge.md

 _nodeList_ : `optional [str]`

- a string giving the path to the node list file
+ default `None`, a string giving the path to the node list file

 _directed_ : `optional [bool]`

- default `False`, if `True` the produced network is directed instead of undirected
+ default `False`, if `True` the produced network is directed from _eSource_ to _eDest_

 _idKey_ : `optional [str]`

- default `"ID"`, the name of the ID column in the node list
+ default `'ID'`, the name of the ID column in the node list

 _eSource_ : `optional [str]`

- default `"From"`, the name of the source column in the edge list
+ default `'From'`, the name of the source column in the edge list

 _eDest_ : `optional [str]`

- default `"To"`, the name of the destination column in the edge list
+ default `'To'`, the name of the destination column in the edge list

 ###### Returns

 `networkx Graph`

- the Graph described by the files
+ the graph described by the input files

 <hr style="padding: 0;border: none;border-width: 3px;height: 20px;color: #333;text-align: center;border-top-style: solid;border-bottom-style: solid;">